Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 ## PSA [cd:"9999999"] [glyph:"ECC5"]
 All Vanilla RTX Add-Ons and Extensions have been refreshed for Vanilla RTX 1.26.20 (and higher.)
 It is time to update (if you haven't already!)
+Simply hover their images, and click their names to be taken to their respective CurseForge download pages.

 # BetterRTXAnnouncements